jacob-walsh/NBA-Shot-Selection/README.md

 # NBA-Shot-Selection
 It might seem like a foregone conclusion that if a defender is nowhere near the offensive player, then the offensive player has a better chance of making the shot.
-We wanted to see if the data backs this up and what else we could find out.
-The data we have includes a great deal of shots, in fact, all shots taken from the 2014-2015 regular NBA season, 121,691 shots in total.
+This report attempts to assess the likelihood of a player making a shot, given the position of the player, distance to basket, distance to defender, and other metrics.
+The data includes all shots taken from the 2014-2015 regular NBA season, 121,691 shots in total.

-Our primary question of interest was to discover what factors have a large effect on whether or not a shot will be made.
-Shot logs data set was gathered from https://www.kaggle.com/erikbabb/d/dansbecker/nba-shot-logs/itm-6285-shot-prediction Players data set was built from https://www.basketball-reference.com/leagues/NBA_2015_per_game.html and used to add additional variables such as position played, age of player, games played, and minutes per game of player.
+The shot log data set was gathered from https://www.kaggle.com/erikbabb/d/dansbecker/nba-shot-logs/itm-6285-shot-prediction Players data set was built from https://www.basketball-reference.com/leagues/NBA_2015_per_game.html and used to add additional variables such as position played, age of player, games played, and minutes per game of player.